Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

 \section{Results}

 Unless stated otherwise, statistical significance is assessed at the 5\% level.
+The regressions include random effects at the matching-group and participant levels, with standard errors clustered at the matching-group level; for binary outcomes, we report average marginal effects from logistic regressions.
 For pairwise treatment comparisons, we report $p$-values on treatment coefficients from regressions run on the relevant two-treatment subsample, with standard errors clustered at the matching-group level.
+The full set of pairwise comparisons, overall and by preference domain, is reported in Appendix Tables~\ref{tab:pairwise}--\ref{tab:pairwise_r4}, which display log-odds coefficients.
+Because treatment is assigned at the matching-group level and each treatment has six independent groups, we additionally report exact randomization-inference $p$-values for the headline pairwise comparisons, permuting treatment labels across the twelve matching groups of each comparison (Appendix Table~\ref{tab:ri}).
+Round-by-round treatment profiles of all four outcome measures are shown in Appendix Figures~\ref{fig:rounds-acc}--\ref{fig:rounds-je}.